 PESTICIDES AND WATER POLLUTION FACT SHEET

 The term "pesticide" is a composite term that includes all chemicals that are used to kill or control pests.
+Pesticides are used to protect crops against insects, weeds, fungi, and other pests.
+They also play a significant role in food production.
+They protect or increase yields, and the number of times per year a crop can be grown on the same land.
 In agriculture, this includes herbicides (weeds), insecticides (insects), fungicides (fungi), nematocides (nematodes), and rodenticides (vertebrate poisons).

-The pesticide: Individual pesticides have unique properties, and many variable factors determine the specific risk in terms of water pollution
+The pesticide: Individual pesticides have unique properties, and many variable factors (including those below) determine the specific risk in terms of water pollution.

 Microbial activity: Pesticides in the soil are primarily broken down by microbial activity.
 The greater the microbial activity, the faster the degradation.
 Loss of pesticide residues can also occur by evaporation and photodecomposition.

 Soil temperature: Soil microbial activity and pesticide breakdown is largely linked to soil temperature.

 Application rate: The more pesticide that is applied, the longer significant concentrations remain.